karlhorky/BlockCursorEverywhere/README.md

 ## Configuration ##

-These are the settings that I prefer.
-You can change the style of the block cursor by adding a section to your theme file like so:
+Change the style of the block cursor by adding a section to your color scheme file like the following.

 ```xml
 <dict>